Jojobeans1981/Spacey-Intruders/README.md

 # press return or mouse click to begin or pause/unpause the game

-# this is my attempt to put together a playable versaion of a classic scrolling screen game.
+# this is my attempt to put together a playable version of a classic scrolling screen game.
 # Developed in pycharm using pygame modules. building this game helped teach me things like collisions and using random() to generate rendered Items to the window
-#Although nowhere near an expert, or even good, building ths game taught me a lot.
+# Although nowhere near an expert, or even good, building ths game taught me a lot.